Last updated on August 8th, 2019 at 10:00 pm

-Many people often think that Prosciutto and Pancetta are the same product, but there are clear and defined differences.
-Pancetta is the Italian version of what Americans refer to as bacon, and this is where the most startling difference becomes apparent.
-Prosciutto is only made from the hind leg or thigh of a pig, whereas Pancetta is cut from the pork belly, which incidentally is also the part of the pig where bacon comes from.
-Unlike bacon, which is predominantly smoked, Pancetta is normally cured with the use of salt and spices, and generally, has a much more subtle flavor than bacon.
+Prosciutto is made from the hind leg or thigh of a pig, whereas Pancetta is cut from the belly, which is also the part of the pig where bacon comes from.
+Unlike bacon, which is predominantly smoked, pancetta is normally cured with the use of salt and spices and generally has a much more subtle flavor than bacon.

-Pancetta is generally a pale red or pink color and contains streaks of fat.
-When preparing pancetta for eating nearly all recipes call for it to be cooked, which is another key differentiator to that of Prosciutto, which is rarely if ever cooked.
-Pancetta is also rarely eaten on its own in Italian cooking; normally it is used to add flavor to a stew or perhaps a pasta sauce, or alternatively, it is used to wrap around meat and poultry.
-When it comes to seasoning meals that contain either of these two types of meat, bear in mind that they are cured using salt, so don’t fall into the trap of adding too much salt during the preparation process.
+Pancetta is generally pale red or pink and contains streaks of fat.
+Nearly all recipes call for it to be cooked, which is another key difference to prosciutto, which is rarely, if ever, cooked.
+Pancetta is also rarely eaten on its own in Italian cooking; normally it is used to add flavor to a stew or pasta sauce or wrapped around other meat.
+When it comes to seasoning dishes that contain either of these two types of meat, bear in mind that they are cured using salt, so don’t add too much salt during the cooking process.

 What is the Nutritional Value Of Prosciutto?

-Unfortunately, in a twist that always seems to apply to delicious tasting food, when it comes to calories at least, Prosciutto doesn’t fare particularly well.
-In an average serving of 80g of the meat, the calorific content is equivalent to about 200 calories, which might not sound too bad until you compare it to something like tuna, which would have about 160 calories.
-As a consequence, Prosciutto is not as popular as it once was in sandwiches, and with health conscious shoppers.
+Unfortunately, as often happens with delicious food, when it comes to calories, prosciutto doesn’t fare particularly well.
+An average serving of 2.8 ounces contains about 200 calories, which might not sound too bad until you compare it to something like tuna, which contains about 160 calories.
+As a result, prosciutto is not as popular as it once was.

-Although Prosciutto is clearly not going to win any awards for its health and nutritional benefits, there is nothing wrong with the occasional treat, and there are very few foods that shout Italian, quite as forcefully as Prosciutto.
+Although prosciutto is clearly not going to win any awards for its health benefits, there is nothing wrong with the occasional treat, and there are very few foods that shout Italian quite as forcefully as prosciutto.

 Is Prosciutto Gluten Free?

-The good news is that Prosciutto is a totally natural food, that is gluten free, so if you are looking for a different type of taste or flavor to add some variety to your lunchtime meals, that is gluten free then Prosciutto may be the perfect option for you.
+The good news is that prosciutto is a totally natural, gluten-free food.
+So if you are looking for a way to add some variety to your lunches, then prosciutto may be the perfect option for you.

 Prosciutto is one of the oldest foods in the world and has been enjoyed by millions of people over the centuries.
-Although it could be argued that there are healthier alternatives in today’s market, provided it is consumed in moderation, there is no reason why anyone cannot enjoy the delicious taste of Prosciutto.
+Although you could argue that there are healthier alternatives in today’s market, as long as it is consumed in moderation, there is no reason why anyone cannot enjoy the delicious taste of prosciutto.

 Why Is Prosciutto So Expensive?

-Prosciutto can take anywhere up to two years to produce, and the entire production process has high-quality control measures in place to ensure that standards of quality are maintained.
-This obviously adds to the expense but ensures that the quality always meets your expectations.
+Prosciutto can take up to two years to produce, and the entire process has quality control measures in place to ensure that high standards are maintained.
+This obviously adds to the cost, but it ensures that the quality always meets your expectations.